jameskraus/blog/src/pages/declarative-data-visualizations/index.md

   <rect height="50" width="50" fill="red"/>
 </svg>

-And this SVG, the _same_ rectangle takes up a fraction of the space, because the `viewBox` is much 10 times as large.
+And this SVG, the _same_ rectangle takes up a fraction of the space, because the `viewBox` is 10 times as large.

 ```html
   <!-- 1000 x 700 grid, starting at 0, 0 -->